abhisheknagare/RealEstiMate-CA/README.md

 - Mean Absolute Percentage Error (MAPE)

 ### Key findings:
-- Linear Regression achieved an R² of X% (baseline).
+- Linear Regression achieved an R² of 79% (baseline).
-- Random Forest and XGBoost significantly improved performance, with XGBoost giving the best R² of ~XX%.
+- Random Forest and XGBoost significantly improved performance, with XGBoost giving the best R² of ~88%.
 - HistGradientBoostingRegressor performed closely to XGBoost but with faster training times.

 ⸻